tursodatabase/libsql/README.md

      [SQLite-archive](https://www.sqlite.org/src/sqlar/sqlite.sqlar?r=release).

-  *  For other check-ins, substitute an appropriate branch name or tag or hash prefix for "release" in the URLs of the previous bullet.
+  *  For other check-ins, substitute an appropriate branch name or tag or hash prefix in place of "release" in the URLs of the previous bullet.
 Or browse the [timeline](https://www.sqlite.org/src/timeline) to locate the check-in desired, click on its information page link, then click on the "Tarball" or "ZIP Archive" links on the information